 Brain tumors are a serious, albeit rare, type of cancer and can, unfortunately, affect cats.
 Since these types of tumors are internal, they are not able to be seen without advanced imaging, but that doesn't mean you can't watch for symptoms that they cause.
 Knowing what kind of symptoms brain tumors can cause in cats can help you to seek help for them as soon as possible.

-What Are Brain Tumors in Cats?
+What Are Brain Tumors?

-Primary brain tumors are ones where the abnormal cells originated in the brain or its membrane.
+- Primary brain tumors are ones where the abnormal cells originated in the brain or its membrane.

-Signs of Brain Tumors in Cats
+Symptoms of Brain Tumors in Cats

 Issues with the cranial nerves will cause problems with eyesight and eye reflexes and may result in a cat bumping into things.

-Causes of Brain Tumors in Cats
+Causes of Brain Tumors

 There isn't a lot of research regarding the causes of brain tumors in cats.
 However, it is thought that factors that could have an impact include genetics, environmental causes, diet, certain viruses, and trauma.
 There is emerging research regarding familial meningioma in cats in which multiple cats from the same litter could potentially develop this common type of tumor, but more studies are necessary to confirm this possibility.

 Diagnosing Brain Tumors in Cats